 The putative integration of fragments is called a Patient Journey.

-The administrative fragments themselves are propagated, defined, reified and justified by an increasing volume of tautological (often) academia, derivative algorithms, and think-tanked services-redesign documents.
+The administrative fragments themselves can be seen to be propagated, defined, reified and justified by an increasing volume of tautological (often) academia, derivative algorithms, and think-tanked services-redesign documents.